 Cleaning up vomit is one of the worst cleaning tasks around.
-When it lands on carpet, you have a double task.
-Remove the odors and the stains.
-The key is using the right cleaners to break through the mess and remove it for good.
+When it lands on carpet, you have a double task: remove the odors and the stains.
+The key is using the right process to break through the mess and remove it for good.

 You Will Need: